Cyprian Davis

-Cyprian Davis, O.S.B., D.Hist.Sci. (born Clarence John Davis; September 9, 1930 – May 18, 2015) was an African-American Catholic monk, priest, and historian at St. Meinrad Archabbey in Indiana.
+Cyprian Davis, OSB (born Clarence John Davis; September 9, 1930 – May 18, 2015) was an African-American Benedictine monk, priest, and historian at Saint Meinrad Archabbey in Indiana.
 He is known for his work on the history of Black Catholicism.

 Biography

 Davis was born in Washington, D.C., on September 9, 1930.
 He converted to Catholicism in his teenage years and became interested in joining the priesthood as well as becoming a monk.
 Though many monastic communities (and most Catholic religious institutes) did not accept African Americans at the time, after high school Davis joined the seminary of St. Meinrad Archabbey (1949–1956).
 He became a novice on July 31, 1950, took the monastic name Cyprian on August 1, 1951, and was ordained a priest on May 3, 1956.
 He was the first African American to join that monastic community.

 Davis received a Licentiate of Sacred Theology from the Catholic University of America (1957), before going to the Catholic University of Louvain, Belgium to study Church history, obtaining his Doctoral en Sciences Historiques (D.Hist.Sci.) from Louvain, in 1963.
 While there, Davis focused his work on the Church during the Middle Ages to avoid American Church history and concerns of race and slavery.
 Upon his first return from Belgium in 1963, he taught church history at Saint Meinrad Seminary, and eventually became the school's first professor emeritus in 2012.

 Having returned to the US in the midst of the civil rights movement, Davis attended the August 1963 March on Washington and heard Martin Luther King Jr. deliver his "I Have a Dream" speech.
 He would later march with Mary Antona Ebo and others in the Selma to Montgomery marches.